wso2/carbon-kernel/docs/DeveloperTools/SettingUpaGitRepository.md

  Then, remove all the scm configurations from the child poms.

-4. You must have a `<dependencyManagement>` section on the project parent pom file, which defines all your project dependencies along with versions.
+4. You must have a `<dependencyManagement>` section in the project's parent pom file, which defines all your project dependencies along with versions.

  > Note that you cannot have `<dependencyManagement>` sections on any other pom file other than the parent pom.
 When you add dependencies in the pom files of sub-modules, ensure that you don't specify the version, because it is already specified in the parent pom file under the `<dependencyManagement>` section.

-5. Add the plugins given below to the `<build>` section in the project parent pom.
+5. Add the plugins given below to the `<build>` section in the project's parent pom.
 The versions of these will be inherited from the [WSO2 Master parent pom](http://repo1.maven.org/maven2/org/wso2/wso2/2/wso2-2.pom).

             <plugin>
                 <groupId>org.apache.maven.plugins</groupId>